A day on retreat in India with Yoga United - what to expect

 Arriving in Kerala

 I'm not much of historian but did you know that we're practically sitting on top of a legendary port which vanished off the grid over 3000 years ago?
 We are right in the heart of the historic Spice Route, once the doorway to India for varied cultures and races including Buddhists, Arabs, Chinese, Jews, Romans, Portuguese, Dutch and even the British.
 Muziris has stood witness to civilisations being born, wars being waged and history being written.
-We arrange a 3 hour morning trip to explore this area by tuk tuk - drive over backwater bridges and small villages to visit the almost unknown Palace Museum and synagogue which have been restored lovingly by the Keralan government.
+One of my favourite local trips is a 3 hour tuk tuk drive over backwater bridges and small villages to visit the almost unknown Palace Museum and synagogue which have been restored lovingly by the Keralan government.

 A day in the life

 I like to get up early when before life gets stirred up.
 I step out of the villa and stroll through the quiet gardens to watch the sun rise over the backwaters before I head the other way to the beach.
-Majestic sea eagles follow the local fishermen’s boats and as I take my early morning dip in the warm lapping waves, I am occasionally blessed to see wild dolphins break the surface of the water as they go about their business.
+Majestic sea eagles follow the local fishermen’s boats and as I take my early morning dip in the warm lapping waves, I am occasionally blessed to see wild dolphins break the surface of the water as they swim by.

-With my swim complete, I join the rest of the group for freshly brewed tea infused with local herbs before our first yoga practice of the day.
+With my swim complete, I join the rest of the group for freshly brewed herbal tea before our first yoga practice of the day.
 A leisurely breakfast follows and often involves stories about ayurvedic treatments, offers to join others to go exploring, creating a supportive group atmosphere with like-minded people, simply making friends!

 As the sun climbs higher in the sky, there are many options - strolling along the backwater roads or along the beach, another ayurvedic treatment to soothe away any tiredness, or laze by the pool or in a hammock with new friends and a good book.